grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 [Grafana Tempo]: https://grafana.com/oss/tempo/
 [GrafanaCloud Portal]: https://grafana.com/docs/grafana-cloud/account-management/cloud-portal/#your-grafana-cloud-stack

-## Grafana Mimir / Prometheus Remote Write
+## Grafana Mimir or Prometheus Remote Write

-[Prometheus Remote Write] is a popular metrics transmission protocol supported by most metrics system, including [Grafana Mimir] and GrafanaCloud.
+[Prometheus Remote Write][] is a popular metrics transmission protocol supported by most metrics systems, including [Grafana Mimir][] and GrafanaCloud.
 To send from OTLP to Prometheus, we do a passthrough from the [otelcol.exporter.prometheus][] to the [prometheus.remote_write][] component.
-The Agent’s Prometheus remote write is a more battle-tested implementation with a Write Ahead Log for resiliency.
+The Prometheus remote write component in Agent is a robust protocol implementation, including a Write Ahead Log for resiliency.

 ```river
 otelcol.exporter.prometheus "default" {